 After medical opioid detox, people feel hypersensitive; chemically, their body is trying to regulate at so many levels.
 It is important to remember that the person becomes incredibly vulnerable, while this whole adaptation period is occurring.
 Also, opiate abuse causes the body to cease its natural endorphins.
 Consequently, after an opioid detox, people do not handle discomfort well, they tend to feel raw not just physically, but also mentally.
 Emotions and sensations tend to feel more intense and when these symptoms are not adequately attended to.
 Things can rapidly escalate, leading to anxiety, desperation, and immediate relapse.
 Having adequate support in this initial period, allows people to find balance and strength without unnecessary risk.

-Once a patient has completed their detoxification at the hospital, we provide integrative recovery therapies to assist with the critical post-detox adjustment period.
+Once a patient has completed their Naltrexone-Assisted Detox at the hospital, we provide integrative recovery therapies to assist with the critical post-detox adjustment period.
 A recovery center should assist each individual to recover from their unique condition(s) that they are suffering from.
 As human beings, our DNAs, history, and requirements are unique, and distinct recovery approaches should be applied based on the recovering individual and not on pre-set ideas.

-Following an opioid detox, naltrexone-assisted therapy is initiated to eliminate cravings which reduce the risk of relapse.
+Following an opioid detox, naltrexone therapy is initiated to eliminate cravings which reduce the risk of relapse.
 Naltrexone is a non-addictive and non-mood-altering opioid blocker.
 The drug dramatically reduces physical cravings, which help patients succeed in maintaining a life free from opioid dependence.
 Naltrexone also serves as a security blanket; a powerful aid in getting patients through the challenging first weeks at home, post-detox.
 Without the intense cravings and physical dependence, people can focus on treating the emotional or physical aspects of their lives, which led them to opioid use in the first place.

 Waismann Method® Will Help You Get Where You Need to Be

 The fear and suffering from opioid withdrawal is often the reason why people keep on using or are unsuccessful at self-detoxing.
 A comfortable and safe inpatient detox program like the Waismann Method® provides patients with a nearly 100% detox success rate.
 After rapid detox, most patients have the choice of a naltrexone injection, Vivitrol, or daily oral therapy.

 If you or a loved one is currently suffering from opioid use disorder, it’s important to remember, more than ever, you are not alone.
 Don’t allow stigma or fear keep you from getting where you need to be.
 At Waismann Method®, we know that opioid use disorder is a reversible medical condition, and we treat it as such.
 Call today for the professional help you need with the compassion you expect.